rolfwessels/BreakingNomad/README.md

 - `make down` : stops the container
 - `make build` : builds the container
 - `docker-login` : Log into docker
-- `make build` : builds the container
+- `docker-build` : Build the container
-- `make build` : builds the container
+- `docker-push` : Push containers to registry

 ### Commands to run inside the container